Terryyyds/flashtranslate/README.md

 # FlashTranslate

 Lightning-fast, cross-platform AI translation UI built with React + Vite.
-Gemini Flash Lite is the default engine, with OpenAI and Claude available through settings.
+By default it uses Anthropic Claude 3.5 Haiku via a built-in system key/endpoint; you can switch to Gemini Flash Lite or GPT-4o Mini in settings.

 ## Features
 - Auto-detects source language and translates to 16+ targets with a single keystroke (press Enter to translate)
-- Switchable providers: Gemini 2.5 Flash Lite, GPT-4o Mini, or Claude 3.5 Haiku; optional custom API endpoints/proxies
+- Switchable providers: Claude 3.5 Haiku (default via system key), Gemini 2.5 Flash Lite, or GPT-4o Mini; optional custom API endpoints/proxies
 - Two-pane layout with word/character counts, loading overlay, detected-language badge, and copy-to-clipboard for results
 - Local-only storage of API settings; validation badge in the header shows whether the key/endpoint combination works